 Donor Spotlight: Alec Gallimore, Michigan Engineering

-This week we recognize Michigan Engineering, an important University of Michigan partner and generous supporter of UMS, whose collaborations have created unique and meaningful performing arts encounters for students and faculty across campus.
+Michigan Engineering is an important University of Michigan partner and generous supporter of UMS.
+Their collaborations have created unique and meaningful performing arts encounters for students and faculty across campus.
 We spoke with Alec Gallimore, the Robert J. Vlasic Dean of Engineering at the University of Michigan and a UMS Board Member, to discuss his background with the Arts, favorite UMS memories, and our special partnership with Michigan Engineering.

 Tell us a little about your background with the arts – artistic talents, first performing arts experience.
 Did you grow up with the arts or come to them as an adult?